Yongbinkang/ExpFinder/README.md

 In this section, we describe the demo of ExpFinder in the __`experimental pipeline.ipynb`__ file.
 The flow of the demo is presented as follows:

-* In the preparation phase, raw data (experts, their associated documents, and topics) is read and transform to a proper format like dataframes or vectors.
+* In the preparation phase, raw data (experts, their documents, and topics) is read and transform to a proper format like dataframes or vectors.
 * In the generation phase, we apply statistical models to generate data for our *ExpFinder* algorithm.
 These includes:
   * Expert-document, document-phrase, document-topic and personalised matrices
   * Expert-document counted vector (counting a number of documents per expert) and Document-expert counted vector (counting a number of experts per document)
 * In the training phase, we fitted all generated data into the ExpFinder algorithm with the best hyperparameters based on the empirical experiement.
 Please refer to our paper for more details.
-Then, we obtain results from the model which contain authority scores (weights of experts over topics) and hub scores (weights of documents over topics).
+Then, we obtain results from the model which contain reinforced weights of experts and documents given topics.

 ## Citation